Anderi-Berdaka/crops-dapp-mutualism/README.md

 Following the structural frameworks outlined in the Finding Web3's Soul manifesto by E. Glen Weyl, Puja Ohlhaver, and Vitalik Buterin, the protocol establishes a non-transferable identity ledger inside the `APT_SoulRegistry`.

-**Privacy-First Mapping**: Cryptographic keys are mapped to relational social attributes without binding real-world names or identities, maintaining localized isolation.
+**- Privacy-First Mapping**: Cryptographic keys are mapped to relational social attributes without binding real-world names or identities, maintaining localized isolation.

-**Immutable Standing**: Once a community tier is cryptographically assigned on-chain, it cannot be blocked, frozen, or manipulated by external or unauthorized entities.
+**- Immutable Standing**: Once a community tier is cryptographically assigned on-chain, it cannot be blocked, frozen, or manipulated by external or unauthorized entities.

 **2. Multi-Party Social Recovery (Security)**

-To completely eliminate the risk of single-point-of-failure private seed phrases, the identity layer replaces standard master seeds with a multi-party human trust network.
+To completely eliminate the risk of single-point-of-failure private seed phrases, the identity layer replaces standard master seeds with a **multi-party human trust network**.

-**Threshold Nodes**: Users can pre-designate an alternative peer circle directly to contract storage.
+**- Threshold Nodes**: Users can pre-designate an alternative peer circle directly to contract storage.

-**Cryptographic Guardrails**: A minimum of **3 human trust network nodes** is strictly required to execute identity migration or restore an individual's standing within the community.
+**- Cryptographic Guardrails**: A minimum of **3 human trust network nodes** is strictly required to execute identity migration or restore an individual's standing within the community.

 **3. Tokenized AI Computation Layer (Open Source)**

 The community owns and operates a decentralized hardware cluster, allowing participants to exchange computing power.
 The tokenization engine converts raw hardware processing metrics into protocol emissions, split automatically via smart contracts.

+The architecture integrates asynchronous AI telemetry verification with a decoupled token emission settlement engine.

+**- Asynchronous AI Telemetry Verification**

+AI Telemetry: This is the data showing what an AI did.
+It tracks things like how much computing power it used, what answers it gave, or if it followed the rules.

+Verification: Checking this data to prove the AI actually did the work correctly and honestly.

+Asynchronous: Doing this check in the background.
+The system does not freeze or wait around while the check happens.

+**- Decoupled Token Emission Settlement Engine**

+Token Emission: Creating and handing out digital assets, crypto tokens, or reward points.

+Settlement Engine: The machine or code that finalizes the payout and updates the balances.

+Decoupled: Completely separated.
+The payout machine and the AI work machine run on two totally different tracks.
+If one breaks, the other keeps running.

 ## Graduated Participation Framework